Tuesday, December 14, 2021

 What's true about Fuller is he's boring a time tunnel of his own, on his own tour, partially overlapping his fellow time-tunnelers.
 Whereas Goldberg was able to complete Sommerville's work, and also add to the classification of geodesic spheres, in turn overlapping virology, as Fuller had, he wasn't looking to assign relative tetravolumes.

 Nor was the Goldberg Mite about constituent A and B modules, each of tetravolume one twenty-fourth.
 Those were Bucky's concerns.
-Coxeter showed a half Mite in his Regular Polytopes, what Koski calls a Smite, calling it the "orthoscheme of a cube".
+Coxeter showed a half Mite in his Regular Polytopes, what Koski calls a Smite, introducing it as the "orthoscheme of a cube".

 The scenario time-tunnels twist past one another in some multi-dimensional Hinton Space.